Deputy Managing Editor

-Beth Healy is a senior investigative reporter for WBUR.
-She co-wrote the team's first series, "Dying on the Sheriff's Watch," which examined deaths resulting from poor health care at Massachusetts county jails and won a national Edward R. Murrow award.
-The team also covered price-gouging and opportunism in sales of COVID medical masks, stories that won a national Headliner award.
+Beth Healy is deputy managing editor at WBUR, overseeing a team of local news reporters.
+She joined WBUR in 2019 as a member of the station’s startup investigative team.
+She co-wrote the team's first series, "Dying on the Sheriff's Watch," which examined deaths from poor health care at county jails and won a national Edward R. Murrow award.

-While at the Globe, she worked in the Business section for nearly a decade covering the financial beat and reporting on major stories such as the financial crisis and numerous frauds.
-She also investigated the transit system’s pension fund and the abuse of immigrant domestic workers, among other stories.
+While at the Globe, she covered the financial beat for nearly a decade.
+She investigated the transit system pension fund, losses at the Harvard endowment and the abuse of immigrant domestic workers, among other stories.